kamal89/patient-care-management/README.md

 - Filter patients based on criteria such as name, medical condition, and attached document type.

 Note: This project is not comprehensive and uses in-memory databases to keep things simple.
 Additionally, the unit tests are incomplete.
+A full implementation would include an Auth Service among other things to ensure that the data is secure.

 ┌──────────────────────────────────────────────────────────────────────────────────┐
 │                           Patient Management System                              │